raya77/target.en/help/c-intro/target-welcome-kit-4.md

 ---
 keywords: welcome kit;target welcome kit;intro;introduction;getting started
-description: Read tips from our panel of experts about using Adobe Target as part of your testing and personalization efforts.
+description: Read tips from our panel of experts about using Adobe [!DNL Target] as part of your testing and personalization efforts.
 title: Where Can I Find Tips and Tricks for Using Target?
 feature: Overview
 exl-id: 86437ad1-83ea-4670-b503-6c3c1fff0c16